ElesCloud/ESCDocuments/Training_PhaseFour.md

 - Until a system is implemented, the recruit should keep track of how long they spend fighting and report it to their trainer.
 This does mean we will be assuming they are reporting themselves accurately.
 - The recruit will be paid retroactively for all accumulated time spent in official events at graduation.
 It is the trainer's responsibility to ensure that this payment is made in the final phase.
 Trainers who regularly fail to compensate recruits for their time may lose training privileges.

+## Section Four: Update
-Denote the recruit's initiation into to Phase One in the trainer-chat on Discord.
+Denote the recruit's progress in the trainee-status channel on Discord.
    - Use this template in the channel to track progress:
      - Trainer:
      - Recruit: